- Who did Rain pick as the subject of her third grade class report?

 Why is this chapter called Malibu Pocahontas?

-In this chapter Rain has to tell The Flash that she is biracial.
+In this chapter, Rain has to tell The Flash that she is Muscogee.
 He doesn’t recognize her as a Native girl on sight.
-I am biracial, which means I have ancestors of different races.
-In writing Rain and her big brother Fynn, I created a family wherein one child, Fynn, has more traditional Native features and the other child, Rain, physically takes more after her European ancestors—at least in relationship to their coloring.
+In writing Rain and her big brother Fynn, I created a family wherein one child, Fynn, has more traditional Native features and the other child, Rain, physically takes more after her European ancestors—at least in relationship to their skin coloring.

-But of course, not all of the interracial characters in the book have grown up with exposure to both sides of their cultural heritage.
-Queenie, in joining Indian Camp, is taking a step toward exploring her Native roots.
-This gives her a much different perspective than the other biracial characters.
-She is doing what Queenie loves to do most—learning.
+But of course, not all of the characters in the book have grown up with equal exposure to their cultures.
+Queenie, in joining the summer camp program, is taking a first step toward embracing her Native roots.
+There is a lot of diversity within Indian Country and many of the tribal Nations.